She-Hulk: Lady Liberators

-Dark Reign
+"Dark Reign"

-In the four-issue miniseries All-New Savage She-Hulk, Jennifer fights Lyra, the alternate reality daughter of Hulk and Thundra after she comes to the Earth-616 reality for the DNA of the strongest man.
+As part of the 2008 - 09 "Dark Reign" storyline, Jennifer appears in the four-issue miniseries All-New Savage She-Hulk, in which she fights Lyra, the alternate reality daughter of Hulk and Thundra after she comes to the Earth-616 reality for the DNA of the strongest man.
 While Jennifer and Lyra were fighting, Sentry tosses her away believing the man Lyra is referring to is him.
 She-Hulk later returns, enraged, and pummels the Sentry into the ground.
 She then helps Lyra escape from Avengers Tower.